rickteuthof/CoCoNut/doc/getting_started.rst

     $ make -C ./CoCoNut-artifacts

 This will build the static library *coconutlib*, found in the *bin* directory of the artifacts directory.
-In order to build your own compiler it is required to link with the *coconutlib* library.
+To build your compiler it is required to link with the *coconutlib* library.

 It is easiest to integrate these commands within your build system.
 We assume you use a simple Makefile in the following example.
 It can be ported to other build systems.

 Inside the artifacts directory a makefile is present with the required flags to link the *coconutlib* library.
 The makefile is called *coconut_flags.mk*.
-The coconut_flags makefile add the required parameters to the LDFLAGS and LDLIBS variables to link with the library.
+The coconut_flags makefile adds the required parameters to the LDFLAGS and LDLIBS variables to link with the library.
 It also defines some useful variables to use in your own makefile, which are displayed in the following table:

 +----------------------+----------------------------------------------------------------------------------+